countzero/nodemon_windows_kill/README.md

 ### Install nodemon dependency

-Navigate into the project directory and install den custom nodemon dependency:
+Navigate into the project directory and install the custom nodemon dependency:

 ```
 npm install